autoplot/documentation/javadoc/org/das2/dataset/AbstractDataSetCache.md

-# org.das2.dataset.AbstractDataSetCacheKeeps keep track of cache statistics and to give consistent
+# org.das2.dataset.AbstractDataSetCache

- log messages, and provides the Entry class.
+Keeps keep track of cache statistics and to give consistent log messages, and provides the Entry class.

-AbstractDataSetCache( )
+# AbstractDataSetCache( )

 ***